ai-forever/data_leakage_detect/shift_detection/README.md

 3. ``greedy_selection``: Applicable for all datasets but works more efficiently on datasets with shorter text samples.
 Gives best results on datasets: ``temporal_wiki, arxiv1m_1m, multi_web, laion_mi``
 4. ``bag_of_visual_words``: Applicable to image datasets.
 Infers distribution shift from image statistics, such as SIFT, DCT, color and local binary patters.
 5. ``bag_of_audio_words``: Applicable to audio datasets.
 Infers distribution shift from audio sample statistics, e.g. spectral features.
+6. ``joint_text_modality``: **Joint baseline** combining bag-of-words text statistics with modality statistics (image or audio) by concatenating extracted features and training the same lightweight classifier.
+Useful for detecting shifts that are only visible when considering both text + modality together.

 ### Example:
 For example, to run the bag-of-words attack on the WikiMIA dataset, run the following command: